 Is Angie’s List worth it?

 Whether or not Angie’s List is “worth it” is very subjective.
 For the most part, it will depend on how many people you know (or who know other people) who are recommended for getting done the work that you need done.
 It will also depend on how many good or bad experiences you’ve had when hiring local help.

-That's the skinny on what Angie's List costs (or doesn't cost)!
-Next, we'll review its pros and cons before showing you how to use it.
+That’s the skinny on what Angie’s List costs (or doesn’t cost)!
+In our next tutorial, we’ll review its pros and cons before showing you how to use it.